51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 > Using all capabilities of the workflow requires some basic familiarity with programming
 > and scripting concepts.

-A mission template set up for the workflow is available through the 51st VFW `git` repository at
+A mission template set up for the workflow, `VFW51_Core_Mission`, is available through the 51st VFW `git` repository at
 [51st VFW Mission Templates](https://github.com/51st-Vfw/MissionEditing-Templates).
 For those not familiar with `git`, a `.zip` file with the template is available at [TODO](TODO).
-The templates support all of the maps currently active in the wing.
+The template supports all of the maps currently active in the wing.

 # Quick Start Guide

 To use the workflow,

-- Install `7-zip`, `Lua`, and (optional) `ImageMagick` tools, see [Before Using the Workflow](#Before-Using-the-Workflow) for further details.
+- Install `7-zip`, `Lua`, and (optionally) `ImageMagick` tools, see [Before Using the Workflow](#Before-Using-the-Workflow) for further details.
 - Copy the entire `VFW51_Core_Mission` directory to where you store your missions and rename it to match the name of your mission.
-The path to this directory, the "mission directory", should contain only alphanumeric, "-", and "_" characters.
+The path to this directory, the "mission directory", must contain only alphanumeric, "-", and "_" characters.
-- Start `cmd.exe` and change directories to the mission directory you created in the previous step.
+- Launch a `cmd.exe` shell and change directories to the mission directory you created in the previous step.
-- If you are creating a new mission, run "`scripts\setup.cmd --map <map>`" where `<map>` is either "CAU" (Caucuses), "MAR" (Marianas), "NTTR" (NTTR), "PG" (Persian Gulf), or "SYR" (Syria) depending on the map your mission uses, see [Creating a Mission That Uses the Workflow](#Creating-a-Mission-That-Uses-the-Workflow).
+- If you are creating a new mission, run "`scripts\setup.cmd --map <map>`" in the shell.
+Here, `<map>` is either "CAU" (Caucuses), "MAR" (Marianas), "NTTR" (NTTR), "PG" (Persian Gulf), "SAT" (South Atlantic) or "SYR" (Syria) depending on the map your mission uses, see [Creating a Mission That Uses the Workflow](#Creating-a-Mission-That-Uses-the-Workflow).
-- Run `scripts\build.cmd` to rebuild the mission and synchronize the mission directory with the `.miz` package, see
+- Run `scripts\build.cmd` in the shell to rebuild the mission and synchronize the mission directory with the `.miz` package, see
   [Basic Concepts and Operation](#Basic-Concepts-and-Operation).
   Generally, you should do this every time you make changes to the mission.

-It is worth reading on, the wokflow can do a lot more than you can describe in a paragraph or two...
+It is worth reading on, the wokflow can do a lot more than we can describe in a paragraph or two...

 # Workflow Capabilities